mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 **Good name examples**

-* `SalesOrderDeliveryFieldChanged`
+- `SalesOrderDeliveryFieldChanged`
-* `ManufacturingOrderDispatched`
+- `ManufacturingOrderDispatched`

 **Why?**

 Very clear demarcation on this being a “sales order” (not a _broad inspecific_ “order”); also communicates what exactly was changed.

-`SalesOrder` would be a better example than `OrderUpdated` also because (we can assume in this fictional case) our system (or aggregate) controls and enforces this particular type of order.
+`SalesOrder` would be a better example than `OrderUpdated` also because (we can assume in this fictional case) our system (or Aggregate) controls and enforces this particular type of order.

 Note that such work around naming is often more art than science.